 Seán MacDiarmada (also known as Seán MacDermott / John MacDermott) was a leading Irish republican who was involved with promoting the Irish language, the Gaelic revival, and Irish nationalism.

-As one of the signatories of the Irish Proclamation he was widely respected and a talented political organiser who believed that the only means of achieving an Irish Republic was by a revolution.
+As one of the signatories of the Irish Proclamation he was widely respected and a talented political organizer who believed that the only means of achieving the Irish Republic was by a revolution.

 The early years of Seán MacDiarmada

 Seán MacDiarmada was born in 1883 into a Fenian family on a small farm in County Leitrim.
 He was educated at Corradoona national school and studied bookkeeping and Irish at Tullinamoyle, Co.
 Cavan.
 By the age of 17, he migrated to Glasgow, Scotland, where he worked as a tram conductor until he moved back over to Belfast where he continued to work as a tram conductor and then later a barman.

 Seán MacDiarmada and the Irish republican movement

 MacDiarmada joined the Gaelic League, a society that was formed in 1893 to revive the Irish culture.
 By 1906 he became a trusted member of the Irish Republican Brotherhood (IRB) after being sworn in by Denis McCullough and would later be appointed to its Supreme Council.